 VISUAL ARTS: Art and Architecture, AP Art History, Advanced Architectural Design, Ceramics, AP 3D Studio art, Creative Computing (coding and art), Digital Media and Design Academy, Drawing and Painting, AP 2 D Studio Art, Photography.

-PERFORMING ARTS CLASSES
+PERFORMING ARTS CLASSES:

-MS. BRENDA PALABY
+DANCE: MS. BRENDA PALABY

-MS. ELAINE WALENTA "MS WALLY"
+DRAMA AND THEATER TECH: MS. ELAINE WALENTA "MS WALLY"

-This class is designed to teach the fundamentals of theater.
+Drama 1 will teach the fundamentals of theater.
 Students will learn movement and vocal techniques as well as theater vocabulary.
 Students will also learn to work in an ensemble as well as individually.
 The second part of the course will focus on theater history and basic scene study.

 Students will continue to study important aspects of theater as well as focusing on the production and performance element of drama.
 Students will investigate various ways to build a character and create a relationship.
 Traditional and non-traditional theater methods of acting will also be explored.
 Students will be required to put in after school hours to work on various drama productions.
 Previous theatrical experience required.

-BEGINNING THEATER TECHNOLOGY: MS. WALENTA
+BEGINNING THEATER TECHNOLOGY